WPGC People:

 Steve Kingston joined WPGC as Asst.
 PD in 1980 while still programming WYRE in Annapolis.
 He became Program Director in 1981 when General Manager, Charles Giddens hired him to replace Scott Shannon who had left for Q105 Tampa.
 Steve left WPGC comfortably ahead of Q107 in the ratings in July 1982 for B94 Pittsburgh.
 He next programmmed B104 / Baltimore to record ratings success before joining Scott Shannon at Z-100 / New York.
 From there he went to WXRK / NY for a long programming stint followed by the launch of 'Blink 102' at WNEW.

-Today he is with Viacom in NY and most definitely is having a Happy Day!
+Today he owns WRNR in Annapolis and most definitely is having a Happy Day!

 Steve writes: